epifeni/Machine_Deep_Learning_Models/README.md

 ## Continuous Probability Distributions - Probability Density Functions
 ### **Normal Distirbution** - Most relevant to business decissions
  * *If a population approximate a standard normal distribution, then we can make some powerful inferences about it once we know its Mean and Standard Deviation - Using a Z-table*
+ * Population Standard Deviation describes what you already know - How wodely individual values stray from the population mean
     * Bell Curve or Gaussian Dristibution
     * All Normal curves:
      * Is symmetrical about the mean